This guide has been updated for the Shadowlands.

 For those pugging: people, real human beings, are going judge, and they’re going to judge a lot.
 There’s going to be a lot of emotion and a lot of stress.
 Most will probably be okay with a loss once every few games, chalk it up to luck or lag, match-up or meta.
 But fail to meet whatever invisible expectations they have, and they might go off on you, justified or not.
 Sometimes it’ll be genuine criticisms and actual advice and the pug group will keep going.
 Other times it’ll be backhanded remarks.
 Do what you can to steel yourself and analyze their comments, there’s usually a kernel of truth in there can be useful.
 However, if all you’re getting out of the group are insults, then you don’t need to bother sticking around.
 Find another partner and keep moving on.
 You’ll want someone of a similar skill level that you can grow with, that isn’t a constant distraction that makes it harder to focus.

-The fact of the matter is, no matter who you team up with, you’ll also want to focus on your own self-improvement since you’re the main constant between each and every game.
+No matter who you team up with, you’ll also want to focus on your own self-improvement since you’re the main constant between each and every game.
 Pure confidence is one thing, but it’s better to be confident that you can be better, instead of reasoning yourself as the best.
 Make yourself better, instead of making excuses when things go poorly.
 Time is better spent that way.
 If you feel your partner is falling behind as well, do try to offer advice, but only after making sure that they actually want the help.
 The same goes for trying a different strat for a particular match-up.
 And lastly, if you’re playing with people you know, do try to avoid burning bridges in the process, it’s not worth the heartache.
 If it’s too much hassle in the current season for one reason or another, there’s always the next one.

 11. Going Further Beyond